Successor-Predecessor Intrinsic Exploration: Successor-Predecessor Intrinsic Exploration

 Similar to how SF generalises SR, we propose the ``Predecessor Feature'' (PF) that generalises PR.

 Similarly to the SF, the recursive definition of the PF again allows a simple expression of the TD error for gradient-based learning of the PF.

-We can then replace the sum of columns of SF with the sum of columns of PF ($||\vec \xi^{\pi}(s)||_{1}$) for tractable approximation to $r_{\text{SR-R}}$ in continuous state spaces (justified by the reciprocal relationship between SR and PR in discrete case).
-Contrary to how we define $r_{\text{SR-R}}$ as the difference between the SR and the column sum of the SR in discrete MDPs\footnote{Note we refer to discrete/continuous MDP as an MDP with discrete/continuous state and action space.}, we find that the resulting agent yields better empirical performance by setting the intrinsic reward as the difference between the reciprocal of the norms of the SF and the PF.
+We utilise the norms of SF and PF to replace the row sums in discrete settings for tractable approximation to $r_{\text{SR-R}}$ in continuous state spaces.
+We use the same feature vector, $\phi$, for computing the SF and PF.
+In order to ensure the SF and PF are of similar scales across the state space, we normalise $\phi(s)$ such that $||\phi(s)||_2 = 1$ for all $s$.
+Contrary to how we define $r_{\text{SR-R}}$ as the difference between the SR and the column sum of the SR in discrete MDPs\footnote{Note we refer to discrete/continuous MDP as an MDP with discrete/continuous state and action space.}, we find that setting the intrinsic reward as the difference between the reciprocal of the norms of the SF and the PF yields better empirical performance.
 We hence define the continuous Successor-Predecessor intrinsic reward as follows.

 \textbf{Details of deep RL implementation of $r_{\text{SF-PF}}$}.
-We instantiate $r_{\text{SF-PF}}$ based on a Deep Q Network (DQN; \cite{mnih2013playing}), with auxiliary predictive reconstruction task ($\mathcal{L}_{\text{recon}} = \mathbb{E}\left[\left(s_{t+1}-\hat{s}_{t+1}\right)^2|s_{t}\right]$, where $\hat{s}_{t+1}$ is the predicted next state), and separate heads for computing the q-values, the SF, and the PF, respectively (Figure~\ref{fig: dqn_demo}).
+We instantiate $r_{\text{SF-PF}}$ based on a Deep Q Network (DQN; \citep{mnih2013playing}), with auxiliary predictive reconstruction task ($\mathcal{L}_{\text{recon}} = \mathbb{E}\left[\left(s_{t+1}-\hat{s}_{t+1}\right)^2|s_{t}\right]$, where $\hat{s}_{t+1}$ is the predicted next state), and separate heads for computing the q-values, the SF, and the PF, respectively (Figure~\ref{fig: dqn_demo}).
 We call this model DQN-SF-PF.
 Note that, following~\citet{machado2020count}, the intermediate feature representation $\phi$ is trained given only the predictive reconstruction and value learning supervisions, and not updated given the TD error in the learning of the SF or the PF (the filled black circle in Figure~\ref{fig: dqn_demo} indicating the \texttt{stop\_gradient} operation).
 We adopt the same set of hyperparameters and architecture for the DQN as reported in~\citet{oh2015action}.
-To make the comparison consistent, we utilise the mixed Monte-Carlo return loss~\cite{bellemare2016unifying, machado2020count}, defined as following.
+To make the comparison consistent, we utilise the mixed Monte-Carlo return loss~\citep{bellemare2016unifying, machado2020count}, defined as following.

 where $\delta_{\text{TD}}$ denotes the standard TD error for q-values (Eq.~\ref{eq: td_q}), $\tau$ is the scaling factor controlling the contribution of the TD error and the Monte Carlo error, and $\theta$ and $\theta^{-}$ denote the parameters for the online and target DQN-SF-PF, respectively.
 Hence the overall loss objective for training DQN-SF-PF is as following.